AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

 When we want to indicate a condition in the code that must always be valid, we can use the pragma :ada:`Assert`.
 As the name implies, when we use this pragma, we're *asserting* some truth about the source-code.
+(We can also use the procedural form, as we'll see later.)

 .. admonition:: Important